 Kabuki actor patterns and Kabuki crests

-Together with the Toyokuni carved wisteria below, these two patterns are the only Kabuki fan paintings that survived the Great Kanto Earthquake and the Second World War.
+Toyokuni sculpture belowwisteriatogether with the Kabuki, which survived the Great Kanto Earthquake and the Second World War.round fanThese two patterns are the only paintings that have survived the Great Kanto Earthquake and the Second World War.

-This is a Kabuki performance Kanjincho.
+This is a Kabuki play "Kanjincho".

-In the Edo period, Ukiyoe played the role of advertising media for Kabuki, and were sold for each performance.
+In the Edo period, Ukiyoe played the role of advertising media for Kabuki and were sold for each performance.

 It seems that people in Edo knew which actor was which by the patterns and family crests on the yukata, obi, and hand towel.